2023 NEC Kitchen Island Outlet Requirements Explained

 The Major Shift in the 2023 NEC: From Mandate to Option

-This is a critical update for every licensed electrician.
-The decision to install a convenience outlet on an island now rests with the homeowner, designer, or builder.
-While the NEC no longer forces the immediate inclusion of a receptacle, if one is omitted from the work surface, provisions for its future installation are now required.
-This change addresses the aesthetic desire for clean, uninterrupted countertop surfaces.
+This change gives owners, designers, and builders more choice about whether to install a convenience outlet on an island or peninsula while retaining safety-focused installation requirements for any receptacles that are installed.
 To explore a detailed breakdown of this specific code change, you can review our lesson on how 2023 NEC updates changed kitchen island receptacle requirements.

 Understanding NEC 210.52(C): The New Island and Peninsula Rules